FelipeLC-K/P-SIN-I/Prática 06/README.md

 ## Explicação

-A resposta do filtro quantizado é comparada com a resposta do filtro original.
+A resposta em frequência do filtro quantizado é comparada com a resposta em frequência do filtro original.

-São avaliadas:

-- magnitude;
-- fase.

 ---